stigrs/numlib/README.md

 * Mathematical constants, metric prefixes, physical constants, and conversion factors

-_Note: Some features are only available if a Fortran compiler is available and Intel MKL is used._
+_Note: Some features are only available if Intel MKL is used._

 ## Code of Conduct